 Use in treatment-experienced patients depends on protease inhibitor drug resistance.
-Co-administration with drugs containing tenofovir disoproxil fumarate (Viread, found in Atripla, Cimduo, Complera, Delstrigo, Stribild, Symfi, Symfi Lo, and Truvada) is not recommended if kidney function as measured by creatinine clearance is below 70 mL/min.
+Co-administration with drugs containing tenofovir disoproxil fumarate (Viread, found in Atripla, Cimduo, Complera, Delstrigo, Stribild, Symfi, Symfi Lo, Temixys, and Truvada) is not recommended if kidney function as measured by creatinine clearance is below 70 mL/min.
 Co-administration with drugs containing tenofovir alafenamide (Vemlidy, found in Biktarvy, Descovy, Genvoya, Odefsey, and Symtuza) is not recommended if kidney function as measured by creatinine clearance is below 30 mL/min.

 Not recommended in people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.

-Take missed dose as soon as possible, unless it is closer to the time of your next dose.
+Take the missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
 Evotaz is not recommended during pregnancy due to substantially lower exposures of atazanavir and cobicistat during pregnancy.

 Potential Side Effects and Toxicity